micharbet/CLE/README.md

 You can run `suu` alone or `suu username`.
 Without username the root is chosen by deafult, obviously.

-### Useful files
+### Useful files - custom resources
- `.aliases` `.aliases-YOURNAME` for storing your own set of aliases, manage those with commands al, alilo, alisav, alied.
+ `.aliases-YOURNAME` for storing your own set of aliases, manage those with commands al, alilo, alisav, alied.
 You can e.g. create new alias directly on the command line, test it, improve and when satisfied save it for future use using `alisa` :-)

- `.clerc_local` file for small local tweaks only on the particular machine -
-    this is not transferred with `ssg / suu`

- `.cleprompt` or `.cleprompt-YOURNAME` - this file is created automatically and stores current prompt settings
+ `.cleprompt-YOURNAME` - this file is created automatically and stores current prompt settings

+ `.cle-YOURNAME` file for your custom tweaks

+ `.cle/` folder to store another plugins with functions, local settings, etc.

+The word 'YOURNAME' is replaced with your login name - this is evaluated on very first initialization of CLE and passed over all consecutive sessions invoked with ssg/suu.
+The value is stored in shell variable `$CLE_EFUSER (effective user in CLE context).

+E.g. you started on your workstation as 'joe', so CLE_EFUSER='joe' and when you open a remote session with 'ssg marvin@remote.box' the value 'joe' will become value of CLE_EFUSER again, so it wil not be 'marvin' even if this is the real login name on 'remote.box'.
+Thus it is easy to deteremine which custom resources will be applied.

+Note, in case you use direct ssh instead of ssg wrapper, the CLE_EFUSER value cannot be tranferred to remote session.
+It will be initiated again so it will become value of 'marvin' in above example.

 ## CLE internals

 First, look at the script :-)
 However you can inspect variables.
 They are named with trailing `$CLE_` Check all of them with command `cle env`.
 Another command shows you list of all related files: `cle ls`
+(TODO: describe more closely here)

 ## CLE ToDo List: